 There are numerous ways for graduate students to get involved with the GSA.
 Each of these positions offers students the opportunity to expand their network, try something new, and to experience professional development themselves.

 The Board of Directors

 Nominations for five two-year board of directors positions were open with a deadline of Wednesday, January 24th.
 We accepted applications from currently registered graduate students who were available to serve the two-year commitment from May 2018 - April 2020.
-Four graduate students were declared acclaimed by the CRO.
+Three graduate students were declared acclaimed by the CRO.

 Ann Marie Beals

 For more information visit our Board of Directors page.